saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 description: 'Reuse the same test for testing against different environments'
 ---

-The most common use of the Environments is to override the default location to be able to use the same test against different domains.
+The most common use of Environments is to override the default location value so that you can use the same test to test different domains.
 In this example, we will show how to achieve this.

 ## What You'll Need